calo81/number_to_words/README.md

-money_number_to_words
+number_to_words
 =====================

-Convert money number quantities to words.
+Convert number quantities to words.